Should you use a Smartwatch for your next Workout? | HotelGyms.com Blog

 • Time your workouts and recovery periods to stay productive and avoid slacking off

 More expensive smartwatches are also waterproof, making them an excellent pick for swimmers to time laps and such.
 Also, if you typically use a note-taking app (Evernote, OneNote, etc.) to log workouts, you can use more sophisticated solutions with a smartwatch.
-Workout apps, such as Fitbod, or Strong, work great, and you would be able to access each from your wrist.
+Fitness apps are another great add-on, allowing you to access your workout program from your wrist.
 More on that below.

 Are there any Downsides to using a Smartwatch?